A big wasp nest attached to a home

 Key Facts

-• Some states may require pest control experts to obtain licensing.
+• Some states may require pest control experts to obtain a license.

 While bees sting only once, wasps are capable of multiple stings.
 This is true for both the invasive and aggressive European wasps and the more cautious paper wasps.